Suddenly welcoming, Europe opens the door to refugees fleeing Ukraine

 Some of that disparity may be explained by the different push-factors at play.
 E.U. leaders said Belarusian President Alexander Lukashenko, under heavy sanctions, was trying to manufacture a crisis and destabilize the bloc by using migrants as pawns.
 Now, the E.U. has a shocking war happening right next door.

 “Eastern European countries see a chance to show unity with a neighbor and take a stand against Russian hostility,” said Hanne Beirens, the director of Migration Policy Institute Europe.
-Compared to 2015 and 2016, she said, “[Europe] is in a very different political situation, a very different political landscape.”
+Compared with 2015 and 2016, she said, “[Europe] is in a very different political situation, a very different political landscape.”

 But in interviews with The Washington Post, several European officials were blunt that identity politics, too, are playing a role.

-“Honestly, the sentiment is different since they are white and Christian,” said one European official on the condition of anonymity to speak candidly.
+“Honestly, the sentiment is different since they are White and Christian,” said one European official, who spoke on the condition of anonymity to speak candidly.

 The E.U. is opening its doors even as it remains reticent about granting Ukraine membership into its 27-nation club.
 Ukrainian President Volodymyr Zelensky made a further appeal on Monday for “urgent accession.”
-So far, the E.U. has refused to assume the risk of helping defend Ukrainian territory from the long-present Russian threat, or allow the free movement of 44 million people through the bloc.
+So far, the E.U. has refused to assume the risk of helping defend Ukrainian territory from the long-present Russian threat or allow the free movement of 44 million people through the bloc.

-But the brutality of the Russian invasion and the sheer numbers of displaced and fleeing Ukrainians, some argued, required a strong collective response — particularly as the struggle in Ukraine is rooted in the desire of its people to link with E.U. principles of democracy and human rights and shift away from Moscow’s authoritarian orbit.
+But the brutality of the Russian invasion and the sheer number of displaced and fleeing Ukrainians, some argued, required a strong collective response — particularly as the struggle in Ukraine is rooted in the desire of its people to link with E.U. principles of democracy and human rights and shift away from Moscow’s authoritarian orbit.

 And so the E.U., formed as a trade alliance, has taken the unprecedented step of financing the purchase and delivery of weapons to Ukraine.
 And E.U. leaders are expected to announce Thursday that they will allow Ukrainians to receive temporary protection for up to three years, potentially allowing them to work legally and access social services.